thinkphp/router.js/README.md

 ----------
 First at all, you must create a set of rules that represents the patterns for url matching.

-Get started by creating a set of rules
+Get started by creating a set of rules:

                var rules = [
                ["/:user/forge/:action/",